machbase/machbase/content/en/dbms/feature-table/tag/manipulate/delete.md

 ### Delete data before a specific time for a specific tag

-When a specific tag ID and time are specified, data associated with that tag before the specified time is deleted.
+When a specific tag and time are specified, data associated with that tag before the specified time is deleted.

 ```sql
 DELETE FROM TAG WHERE NAME = 'TAG-ID' AND BEFORE TO_DATE('Time-string');